Engineering with Accelerator Programme

 This course will build on your English language skills acquired through your school years and get you to the level needed for your time at university.
 We focus on academic reading, writing, speaking, listening and research - all crucial for academic success.
 You will be able to construct academic texts using the style and vocabulary appropriate to your discipline and incorporate source material into your writing, in line with standard academic conventions.
 We will help you to work effectively in groups and present and participate in talks and seminars.

-This course introduces students to the study skills, practices and expectations of university study while preparing you to better participate in a tertiary learning environment.
-Throughout the course, there will be an emphasis on the utility and transferability of these academic skills and competencies not only for foundation and degree studies, but also for employability and lifelong learning.
+This course introduces students to the study skills, academic practices and expectations of university study while preparing them to better participate in a tertiary learning environment.
+Throughout the course, there will be an emphasis on the utility and transferability of these academic skills and competencies not only for the foundation stage, but also for the rest of the students' academic degree.

 Optional courses

-There are four options for this programme and you will need to choose three.
-Students should consider which courses are required to progress onto their intended undergraduate degree programme from second year
+Students should consider which courses are required to progress onto their intended undergraduate degree programme from second year.

 Mathematics